 Who’s on your list?

 Spend some time on Pinterest.
-Create a personal style board and only pin images you love.
-Or, pin as many images you can of all the things you like, and then edit down to the ones you love.
+Create a personal style board, and “pin” all the looks you like.
+Then, and this is important, go through them and edit down to only the ones you love.

-You might like all different styles.
-There is a difference between having an appreciation of a style and wanting to live in it.
+You may have pinned all different styles.
+But remember, there is a difference between appreciating a style and wanting to live in it.
 The pins you keep should only be the ones you want to live in.

 - What colors show up over and again?